byomakase/time-addressable-media-store-tools/README.md

 ## Usage

-It the initial state thw Web App will just have a simple interface that allows you to browse and view the basic data held in your TAMS store.
+In the initial state the Web App will just have a simple interface that allows you to browse and view the basic data held in your TAMS store.
 4 optional components can be deployed to the infrastructure to add functionality to this solution.
 The deployment of these components is expected to be done from the AWS Cloudformation Console.
 Changes should therefore be made by updating the stack parameters for the CloudFormation Stack created for the infrastructure.

+**NOTE: The Web UI is authenticated using the same Cognito User Pool used by the TAMS API.
+To login you will first need to create a user in Cognito.**

 ### HLS API